 Programs of Study

-The Department of Nutrition and Food Science offers a Bachelor of Science degree in Nutrition and Food Science with three options for students interested in nutrition, food, and health—Nutritional Science, Food Science, and Dietetics.
+The Department of Nutrition and Food Science offers a Bachelor of Science degree in Nutrition and Food Science with four options for students interested in nutrition, food, and health—Nutritional Science, Food Science, Dietetics, and our newest Fermentation Science.
 This degree program gives graduates the breadth and depth of knowledge needed to work in the fields of global food and health systems including the food industry, state and federal regulatory agencies, healthcare, food and nutrition policy, community nutrition, and dietetics.

 The Nutritional Science major (formerly known as Human Nutrition and Foods) focuses on the physiological and biological aspects of foods and nutrients.
 Opportunities for nutritional scientists include research positions in laboratories, hospitals, and industry.
 This major prepares students for graduate study.
 The program also meets premedical and pre-dental requirements, and many students go on to professional schools.